Botti01/SSH-Shell-Attacks/README.md

 │   └── metrics/                    # Evaluation metrics and reports
 │
 ├── README.md                       # High-level overview of the project
+├── SSH-Shell-Attacks-report.pdf    # Report of the project
+├── SSH-Shell-Attacks-appendix.pdf  # Appendix of the report
 ├── requirements.txt                # Python dependencies
 ├── .gitignore                      # Ignore unnecessary files for versioning └── LICENSE                         # Licensing information (optional)